yuht1993/TRL_for_MOMDP_TVIVP/README.md

-### To test the performance of TRL, please download the training results from the cloud drive to the directions:
+### To test the performance of TRL, please download the training results from the cloud drive and untar them to the directions:

 "exp1/result"